ftomassetti/civs-browser/README.md

 civs-browser
 ============

-A web application to visualize the history files produced by csv
+A web application to visualize the history files produced by [civs](https://github.com/ftomassetti/civs/)